 Man… Bangkok is something else.
-Some people fall in love with the chaos.
-Others can’t stand it.
-Regardless, you’re already here, aren’t you?
-You might as well make the most of your time in this hectic, muggy, death trap of a city that has a character unlike any other.
+Some people fall head over heels in love with the chaos.
+Others can’t stand it for more than a couple of days.
+Regardless, you are already here, aren’t you?
+You might as well make the most of your time in this hectic, muggy, death trap of a city that has a character and liveliness unlike any other city that I’ve been to.

 1. Wat Phra Kaew and the Grand Palace